RapidiaTechInc/Marlin/README.md

 Auto-reporting.
 In the original firmware, only the S option is available.
 S sets the interval at which temperature auto-reporting occurs.
 H sets the interval at which the heartbeat status update occurs.
 Temperature and heartbeat reports occur separately, but they are both enabled by this command.
 P,C,R, etc. can enable/disable individual status updates in that heartbeat.
 Some of these options are disabled by default (\*).
 The report is issued as a json object and can contain the following entries:

 - P: current plan position.
 (After executing all the plans in the buffer, - the toolhead will be here.)
+Also displays key "H", homed status, a string of lower-case letters indicating which axes are homed; an 'h' in this string indicates a homing routine is currently running.
 - C: actual current position.
 (May not be very useful for logic, but could be nifty for UI reasons.)
 - F: feedrate shown with plan position.
 - R: per-axis relative mode flag enabled/disabled.
 (Reported as a string containing the axes in relative mode, e.g. “XYZ")